 Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 2.1 The Office on Aging will continue as an advisory member of the Orange County Aging Services Collaborative.
 Participation on this committee requires ongoing contributions from the members and Office on Aging serves on the Communications, Family Caregiver, and Healthy Aging Initiative subcommittees.
 Office on Aging staff will support the ongoing activities of this collaborative by serving as a facilitator and planner on countywide initiatives.
-July 1, 2019- June 30, 2020 Continued 2.2 The Office on Aging will continue to serve as a member on the Leadership Council of the OC Strategic Plan on Aging.
+July 1, 2018- June 30, 2019 Continued 2.2 The Office on Aging will continue to serve as a member on the Leadership Council of the OC Strategic Plan on Aging.
 Activities include participation by Office on Aging staff on various subcommittees.
 Office on Aging will support the ongoing activities of this initiative by serving as a contributor to the development of the strategic plan and other projects.
-July 1, 2019- June 30, 2020 Continued 2.3 The Office on Aging will continue the partnership with the Dayle McIntosh Center by maintaining the designated status for the ADRC (Aging and Disability Resource Connection) in Orange County, hosting and maintaining the ADRC website and reconvening the Advisory Committee.
-July 1, 2019- June 30, 2020 Revised
+July 1, 2018- June 30, 2019 Continued 2.3 The Office on Aging will continue the partnership with the Dayle McIntosh Center by maintaining the designated status for the ADRC (Aging and Disability Resource Connection) in Orange County and hosting and maintaining the ADRC website.
+July 1, 2018- June 30, 2019 Revised

-Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 2.4 The Office on Aging will continue to participate with other senior-based organizations, on community collaborative groups that address emergent issues, such as mental health, elder abuse, and substance abuse.
-July 1, 2019- June 30, 2020 Continued 2.5 As the contracted service provider of Title VIIA Elder Abuse Prevention services, the Council on Aging - Southern California will operate the Senior Protection Program (SPP) and Financial Abuse Specialist Team (FAST), to combat elder abuse and financial crimes against older adults in Orange County.
-FAST includes participation by Adult Protective Services and a team of volunteer consultants including the Public Guardian, city attorneys, law enforcement representatives, banking industry professionals, legal services providers, the Ombudsman program, and private professionals from relevant industries.
-July 1, 2019- June 30, 2020 Revised 2.6 Establish and maintain partnerships with other county agencies such as the Health Care Agency and Social Services to share knowledge, information, address common challenges and create open lines of communication to better serve the target population.
-July 1, 2019- June 30, 2020 New
+Objectives: Projected Start and End Dates Title IIIB Funded PD or C Update Status 2.5 The Office on Aging will continue to participate with other senior-based organizations, on community collaborative groups that address emergent issues, such as mental health, elder abuse, and substance abuse.
+July 1, 2018- June 30, 2019 New 2.4 As the contracted service provider of Title VIIA Elder Abuse Prevention services, the Council on Aging - Southern California will operate the Elder Abuse Prevention Program and Financial Abuse Specialist Team (FAST), to combat financial crimes against older adults in Orange County.
+FAST includes participation by Adult Protective Services and a team of volunteer consultants including the Public Guardian, city attorneys, law enforcement representatives, banking industry professionals, the Legal Aid Society, the Ombudsman program, and private professionals from relevant industries.
+Both arms of the program will provide prevention and education activities, including 20 community and 12 professional education sessions to approximately 3,000 individuals July 1, 2018- June 30, 2019 Continued